Volume functions of linear series: Introduction

 In the classical setting of ample divisors, the volume of $D$ is simply its top self-intersection.
 Starting with the work of Fujita \cite{Fu94}, Nakayama \cite{Na04}, and Tsuji \cite{Ts99}, it became gradually clear that the volume of big divisors --- that is, ones with $\vol_X(D)>0$ --- displays a surprising number of properties analogous to that of ample ones.
 Notably, it depends only on the numerical class of $D$, it is homogeneous of degree $n$, and satisfies a Lipschitz-type property (\cite[Section 2.2.C]{Laz04}).
 Consequently, one can extend the volume to a continuous function

-where $N^1(X)$ is the N\'eron--Severi group of numerical equivalence classes of Cartier divisors on $X$, and by $N^1(X)_{\R}$ we mean the finite-dimensional real vector space of numerical equivalence classes of $\R$-divisors.
+where by $N^1(X)_{\R}$ we mean the finite-dimensional real vector space of numerical equivalence classes of $\R$-divisors.
 Besides continuity and homogeneity, another important feature of the volume function is log-concavity of degree $n$, i.e. for any two classes $\xi , \xi'\in \textup{Big}(X)_{\R}$ we have

-Given a sufficient amount of information, the volume function associated to a variety can be explicitly computed under special circumstances.
-Examples include all smooth surfaces, toric varieties, and homogeneous spaces.
+Given a sufficient amount of information, the volume function associated to a variety can be explicitly computed under certain circumstances.
+Examples include all smooth surfaces \cite{BKS}, toric varieties \cite{HKP}, and homogeneous spaces.

 However, beside what has been mentioned above, relatively little is known about its global behavior, and understanding it more clearly remains a very important quest.\footnote{In their interesting paper \cite{BFJ07}, Boucksom-Favre-Jonsson found a nice formula for the derivative of $\textup{vol}_X$ in any direction.}